AkifumiSato/next-app-session/README.md

-# red-session
+# next-app-session

-`red-session` is a utility that persists sessions to Redis.
+`next-app-session` is a utility that persists sessions to Redis.

 ## Usage